react-dnd/react-dnd/docs/01 Top Level API/DragSource.md

 ### Parameters

 * **`type`**: Required.
 Either a string, an ES6 symbol, or a function that returns either given the component's `props`.
-Only the [drop targets](/docs-drop-target.html) registered for the same type will react to this drag source's items.
-Read the [overview](/docs-overview.html) to learn more about the types.
+Only the [drop targets](/docs-drop-target.html) registered for the same type will react to the items produced by this drag source.
+Read the [overview](/docs-overview.html) to learn more about the items and types.

 * **`spec`**: Required.
 A plain JavaScript object with a few allowed methods on it.
 It describes how the drag source reacts to the drag and drop events.
 See the drag source specification described in detail in the next section.

 * **`collect`**: Required.
 The collecting function.
 It should return a plain object of the props to inject into your component.
 It receives two parameters: `monitor` and `connect`.
 Read the [overview](/docs-overview.html) for an introduction to the monitors, the connectors, and the collecting function.
+See the collecting function described in detail after the next section.

 * **`options`**: Optional.
 A plain object.
-If some of the props to your component are not scalar (that is, are not primitive values or functions), specifying a custom `arePropsEqual(props, otherProps)` function as an `options` key can improve the performance.
+If some of the props to your component are not scalar (that is, are not primitive values or functions), specifying a custom `arePropsEqual(props, otherProps)` function inside the `options` object can improve the performance.
 Unless you have performance problems, don't worry about it.

 ### Drag Source Specification